-We can't believe it either—the twelfth edition of Lollapalooza will take over Grant Park from July 28–31, 2016.
-That's right—to celebrate the festival's 25th birthday, you'll be able to enjoy FOUR whole days of bands, heat and tank tops this year.
-There's usually something for everyone, and plenty of opportunities to dance your ass off at Perry's Stage.
-Not to mention some rather damn good burgers.
-Here's everything you need to know about the year's biggest music event—and wild photos from previous editions.
+It's back!
+The 12th edition of Lollapalooza will return to Grant Park from July 28–31, 2016, brining headliner such as Radiohead, Lana Del Rey and LCD Soundsystem to the city.
+That's right—to celebrate the festival's 25th birthday, you'll be able to enjoy four whole days of bands, heat and huge crowds near some of Chicago's best attractions.
+There's usually something for everyone, including plenty of opportunities to dance your ass off at Perry's Stage and after-parties at local rock music venues.
+Before you head to the Loop, learn everything you need to know about the year's biggest music event as well as wild photos from previous editions.

 RECOMMENDED: Complete coverage of Chicago's summer music festivals

 When is Lollapalooza 2016?